 - Uses simple language that is familiar to your audience.

-- Concisely captures the impact and value of your work or idea.
+- Includes a concise phrase that captures the value of your work or idea.

 An “elevator pitch” can be any verbal description of who you are, what you do, and why you do it, but in all scenarios you have one purpose: secure the interest of the listener.
-It doesn’t matter if you are introducing a professor to your poster at a conference or just chatting with a friend: a successful pitch should draw them in to hear your whole story.
+A successful pitch should draw them in to hear your whole story.
+It doesn’t matter if you are introducing a professor to your poster at a conference or just chatting with a friend: your goal is to share your science in a way that your audience can access and get excited about.

 Analyze Your Audience

 A successful pitch prompts the listener to respond, “Interesting—tell me more!”
 All decisions about content and delivery should be based on what will engage your audience.

 First, select pitch content by answering questions like “what aspect of my work will be most exciting to my audience?”
 When preparing a pitch to be delivered formally to a group, choose an aspect of your big problem and an application or advantage of your new thing that will interest the majority of the audience.
 When giving a pitch in a personal conversation, your pitch should be tailor-made for the specific person.

 The way we write is different from the way we speak.
 When drafting your pitch on paper, you might find that your sentences and words tend to be longer and more complicated.
 This structure is nearly always overly rigid for a pitch and will feel forced when you try to deliver it aloud.
 Additionally, your audience will have difficulty following your ideas.
 Keep the sentence structure and words simple so that your delivery feels natural and your audience can follow the ideas you are presenting.

 Start by drafting a pitch.
 Don’t overthink it.
 Just jot down how you might respond to someone asking, “Hi.
 What are you working on?
 And why is it important?”